-- Basis point value of interest rate positions (overall and bucketed). - Net and gross currency open positions. - Value at Risk (VaR) measured based on a 99% confidence interval and 1 day holding period. - Daily and monthly stop loss limits. - Concentration and other position exposures.
+- > Basis point value of interest rate positions (overall and bucketed). - > Net and gross currency open positions. - > Value at Risk (VaR) measured based on a 99% confidence interval and 1 day holding period. - > Daily and monthly stop loss limits. - > Concentration and other position exposures.

-Limits are monitored by Strategic Risk Management on a daily basis with results reported to First line of defense and Executive Management.
+Limits are monitored by Strategic Risk Management on a daily basis with results reported to first line of defence and Executive Management.
 Any breaches of Group ALCO or Board limits are immediately escalated to relevant Executive stakeholders.